 Gilberto Rodríguez Orejuela was born on January 30, 1939, in the Mariquita municipality, in the Tolima department.
 The infamous Colombian drug trafficker received his first salary by transporting drugs, but for licit use.
 When Gilberto was 13 years old, he worked as a messenger for the drugstore La Perla, cycling around his hometown to bring medicine to an elderly woman.

-While studying at the San Luis Gonzaga school in the capital of Valle del Cauca, Gilberto he also worked as a messenger for a pharmacy, where he not only distributed drugs, but also cheated on drug prices and medical authorizations to sell them.
+While studying at the San Luis Gonzaga school in the capital of Valle del Cauca, Gilberto also worked as a messenger for a pharmacy.
+There, he not only distributed drugs but also cheated on drug prices and the medical authorizations needed to sell them.

 Towards the seventies, El Ajedrecista took important steps into the illegal sphere, joining a group of merchants who would later form the infamous Cali Cartel, to smuggle contraband fabric and whiskey.
 He also got involved in the criminal gang "Los Chemas," which was accused of kidnapping two foreigners from a diplomatic family in Cali.

 By 1975, Gilberto Rodríguez Orejuela already exported large quantities of cocaine, camouflaged on thick wooden planks shipped in licit shipments from the port of Buenaventura, on Colombia’s Pacific Coast, to various warehouses and fictitious companies in the United States.
 In 1976, El Ajedrecista was linked to drug trafficking activities, after 290 kilos of coca paste were seized leaving Peru for Colombia.